Jah524/prism/README.md

 (use 'prism.nlp.word2vec)

 (make-word2vec your-training-path your-save-path 100 {:workers 4})
+;; above exmaple specifies hidden size as 100 and learn your-training-path with 4 workers.
+;; your-trainig-file assumed to have tokenized lines.
-;; above exmaple specifies hidden size as 100 and learn your-training-path with 4 workers ;; once learning finished, you can see learned model at your-save-path with .w2v and .em extensions.
+;; once learning finished, you can see learned model at your-save-path with .w2v and .em extensions.
-;; you can use your learned model or embedding as following steps
+;; you can use your learned model or embedding as following steps.

 (use 'prism.util)
 (def model (load-model your-save-path.w2v))
 (def em (load-model your-save-path.em))

-;; then you can get word embedding
+;; then you can get word embedding.
-;; note: embeddings are represented as float-array (word2vec em "word")
+;; note: embeddings are represented as float-array.
+(word2vec em "word")
 (vec (word2vec em "word"))